In this Guide

 A few previous buyers were unimpressed by the quality of the drain assembly.
 They recommended switching it for something different.

 It’s not the best choice for most traditional décor.
 This one fits a certain strong aesthetic, but doesn’t blend in well with more ornate or curved styles.
+We think it’s better for Asian-inspired bathrooms, or for quite modern looks.

 While it can work for 3-hole setups, you’ll have to buy the flange plate separately.
+You’ll want to figure in that cost if you’re planning to use this over a wider sink assembly.

 The included supply pipes are fairly short, according to a few installers.
 If you have more distance to cover, you might need to use other supply lines than the ones in the box.